-Dr Toby Andrew is a Lecturer in Human Genetics at the Department of Genomics of Common Disease, Imperial College, where he is a Principle Investigator and Course Organiser for the MSc in Human Molecular Genetics.
+Dr Toby Andrew is a Senior Lecturer in Human Genetics at the Department of Metabolism, Digestion and Reproduction, Imperial College, where he is a Principal Investigator and Programme Organiser for the MSc in Human Molecular Genetics.

 Trained in Zoology and Physiology (BSc.
 Leeds 1985), Biological Computing & Statistics (MSc.
 York, 1989) and Human Genetics (PhD.
 King's College London, 2005) his research focuses on the genetics of metabolic disease and common myopia, with an emphasis on mitochondrial function.
 He was awarded a prestigious MRC New Investigator Award in 2010 and has published widely on the genetics of common disease and gene mapping methods.

 et al., 2019, A genetic epidemiological study in British adults and older adults shows a high heritability of the combined indicator of vitamin B12 status (cB12) and connects B12 status with utilization of mitochondrial substrates and energy metabolism, Journal of Nutritional Biochemistry, Vol:70, ISSN:0955-2863, Pages:156-163

 et al., 2018, Interaction between plasma homocysteine and the MTHFR c.677C>T polymorphism is associated with site-specific changes in DNA methylation in humans, The FASEB Journal, ISSN:0892-6638

 Lau W, Andrew T, Maniatis N, 2017, High-Resolution Genetic Maps Identify Multiple Type 2 Diabetes Loci at Regulatory Hotspots in African Americans and Europeans, American Journal of Human Genetics, Vol:100, ISSN:0002-9297, Pages:803-816